CERN Advisor Reports on Clinical Trials and Advances in Care

 As the CERN Foundation continues to evolve to better serve the ependymoma community, so do its members.
-Mark Gilbert, M.D. was named a senior investigator and the chief of the Neuro-Oncology Branch at the National Institutes of Health (NIH), within the Center for Cancer Research at the National Cancer Institute (NCI) in November 2014.
-The Neuro-Oncology Branch is a joint program of the National Institute of Neurological Disorders and Stroke.
-The branch conducts clinical trials, measures patient outcomes and develops best practices in patient care.
+In November 2014, CERN Advisor Mark Gilbert, M.D., was named senior investigator and chief of the Neuro-Oncology Branch in the Center for Cancer Research, National Cancer Institute (NCI), at the National Institutes of Health (NIH).
+There, Dr. Gilbert continues to conduct clinical trials, measure patient outcomes and develop best practices in patient care.

-The CERN 09-02 adult clinical trial, which is studying the chemotherapy drug Carboplatin in conjunction with the drug Bevacizumab (Avastin), is open and actively accruing patients.
+At NIH, Dr. Gilbert is also continuing the CERN 09-02 adult ependymoma clinical trial studying the chemotherapy drug Carboplatin in conjunction with the drug Bevacizumab (Avastin).
 The first phase of the trial is a preliminary assessment of effectiveness in over 20 patients.
-If the first phase is effective, a second phase to study over 20 more patients will be initiated.
-The trial is accruing patients at four participating CERN sites: the NIH, Memorial Sloan Kettering Cancer Center, Harvard Cancer Center and the University of Pittsburgh Cancer Institute.
+If this phase is effective, a second study will be initiated.
+The trial is accruing patients at four participating CERN sites, including NIH, Memorial Sloan Kettering Cancer Center, Harvard Cancer Center and the University of Pittsburgh Cancer Institute.

 The studies are part of a larger initiative led by Dr. Gilbert and Terri Armstrong, Ph.D., senior investigator and deputy chief of the Neuro-Oncology Branch at NIH, to focus research efforts on rare central nervous system (CNS) cancers in adults.
 “We recognized an unprecedented opportunity to focus our research efforts with funding from the Cancer Moonshot℠,” Dr. Gilbert said.